rgroves/twr-pac-man-in-pure-js/NOTES.md

 - [ ] Fix ghost eats PAC-MAN game over condition
   - Currently only when PAC-MAN moves into a ghost does the game end.
 - [ ] Keep PAC-MAN moving like the joystick version
+- [ ] Give the ghosts more of a ghost look